PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatksortsam.rst

 verbosity             Optional<String>         --verbosity                              11  The --verbosity argument is an enumerated type (LogLevel), which can have one of the following values: [ERROR, WARNING, INFO, DEBUG]
 ====================  =======================  ===============================  ==========  ================================================================================================================================================================================================================================================================================================================================================================================================

+*GATK4: Base Recalibrator was last updated on 2018-12-24*

-*This page was automatically generated*
+*This page was automatically generated on 2019-01-24*